-The Audit Committee consists of six directors, who met five times in 2019 in person.
+The Audit Committee consists of four directors, who met five times in 2020; once in person and four times in a virtual format.
 Mr. Kenneth Deon is Chairperson.

 Compensation Committee

 The purpose of this Committee is to review the compensation policies and plans for the President/CEO, senior officers and all other employees.
 The Committee approves the overall compensation plan for senior officers.
 The Committee reviews the performance of the President/CEO and recommends to the full Board appropriate compensation for the President/CEO.